RevenueHunt/docs/docs/reference/app-settings.md

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt app is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

     ![manual_shopifyV2_appsettings_switchtov1](/images/manual_shopifyV2_appsettings_switchtov1.png)

-    During this beta testing phase, you can switch back to the original legacy version (V1) of the Shop Quiz app at any time.
+    During this beta testing phase, you can switch back to the original legacy version (V1) of the RevenueHunt app at any time.
 We will continue to maintain that version for the coming months to ensure you have a reliable option while exploring the new features in Version 2.

     From Version 1, you will also have the ability to switch to Version 2 whenever you feel ready to try out the latest enhancements.
 This flexibility allows you to evaluate the new interface and features without losing access to the familiar functionalities of Version 1.